 - The RSWMP Public Education Task Force compiled resources on Doo the Right Thing campaign webpage, www.dfwstormwater.com/petwaste, which educates residents on the health and water quality risks associated with improper disposal of pet waste. - The Doo the Right Thing Calendar Contest encourages residents to take the Doo the Right Thing pledge and offers a chance to submit a photo of their dog to be entered in the "cutest dog photo contest".
-The winning dogs are featured in a - calendar, which is made available to residents and organizations on the website.
+The winning dogs are featured in a calendar, which is made available to residents and organizations on the website.

-A Doo the Right Thing video was created by the Cities of Irving, Farmers Branch, Lewisville, Sherman, Grand Prairie and Plano to support education and outreach efforts related to pet waste disposal (the video is also available in Spanish).
+- Through the FY17 Stormwater Cooperative Purchase, communities in the region purchased 8,300 Doo the Right Thing bookmarks and 1,200 Doo the Right Thing dog bandanas to be distributed to residents.
+6 TMDL entities participated in the Cooperative Purchase. - A Doo the Right Thing video was created by the Cities of Irving, Farmers Branch, Lewisville, Sherman, Grand Prairie and Plano to support education and outreach efforts related to pet waste disposal (the video is also available in Spanish).